Home Delivered Meals - Transition

 Q: Why is the County moving from hot meals to frozen meals?

 The choice menu emphasizes seniors’ ability to choose meals that they enjoy eating, giving them personal agency and choice.
 Frozen meals allow seniors to eat when they are hungry, not only when delivery occurs.
 A more sustainable cost structure protects services for the future and delivery of frozen meals also mitigates weather related delivery issues with hot meals.
+Meals can be heated in the microwave or a conventional oven.
+Instructions are provided on the label on each meal.

 Q: Will the meals still be nutritious?